SteveNoyes/productPreviewCardComponent/README.md

 - [Author](#author)

 ## Overview
+  This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa)
 ### The challenge

 Users should be able to:

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements

 ### Screenshot

 ![](./screenshot.jpg)

 ### Links

 - Solution URL: [Add solution URL here](https://your-solution-url.com)
 - Live Site URL: - [GitHub Pages](https://pages.github.com/)